TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Introduction.rst

 =====================

-Whenever you come across a documentation page on docs.typo3.org, you can look at the reST source code by clicking on the "View page Source" link in the footer.
+Whenever you come across a documentation page on docs.typo3.org, you can look at the source code by clicking on the "View page Source" link in the footer.

 That way, you can see how it is done and compare the reST source with the rendered version.